yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsmixedinteger.md

 switch class(varargin{1})

     case 'double'
-        error('This should have been caught by built-in.')
+        error('This whould have been caught by built-in.')

     case 'char'